kpeng/node-ringbuffer/README.md

 To Do
 -----

-I actually want to rewrite this as a native node.js library, so that it is more performant.
+* Rewrite this as a native node.js library, for performance reasons.
+* Publish to npm registry.